-As a part of continued surveillance, the management committee (MANCOM), Executive Risk Management Committee (ERMC) regularly reviews different aspects of operational risk.
-The analytical assessment was reported to the Board/ Board Risk Management Committee/Audit Committee of the Bank for review and formulating appropriate policies, tool & techniques for mitigation of operational risk.
+As a part of continued surveillance, Strategic Review and Development Committee (StratCom), Executive Risk Management Committee (ERMC) regularly reviews different aspects of operational risk.
+The analytical assessment was reported to the Board/Board Risk

+Management Committee/Audit Committee of the Bank for review and formulating appropriate policies, tool & techniques for mitigation of operational risk.